rolldown/rolldown/web/docs/contrib-guide/setup.md

 ### Init

-Once Rust, Node.js and Yarn are installed, run the following command to install all required dependencies:
+Once Rust, Node.js and pnpm are installed, run the following command to install all required dependencies:

 ```shell
 just init